gadget-framework/gadget2/docs/userguide.md

-The model output files contain information about the optimisation process (and not information about the stocks in the model - see the section on the Print Files, section [chap:print], for information on these).
+The model output files contain information about the optimisation process (and not information about the stocks in the model - see the section on the Print Files, section [9](#chap:print){reference-type="ref" reference="chap:print"}, for information on these).
 The output files are specified by some of the commandline parameters used to start Gadget.
 There are three types of output file.

 Parameter Output {#sec:paramoutput}
 ----------------

 The parameter output file is automatically generated by Gadget every time that Gadget is run.
-If Gadget is not started with the ”-p
+If Gadget is not started with the "-p
-$<$filename$>$” option, this file will be called ”params.out”.
+$<$filename$>$" option, this file will be called "params.out".
 This file contains information about the values of the switches at the end of the Gadget run, in the same format as for the column output file.
 In the header of this file there will be information about the Gadget run,